A new year. A new website. I’m back in full writing mode, and how glorious it is!

 Of course, once I finished that story I had to find another Betty Neels on my shelf.
 Then I pulled up my Betty Collection on my Kindle.
 Dear, sweet Betty carried me through the winter slump and brought sunshine into my heart.
 I spent a lot of time in Holland and in London hospitals and Cotswold cottages.
 I took a cruise to Vienna and spent a few months at a remote camp in Norway.
 I drank a lot of fortifying tea and savored the imagined taste of treacle tart and Queen of Puddings,

-sausage rolls, madeira cake and thin slices of buttered toast eaten in front of a cozy fire, a big furry dog of “dubious lineage” draped across my feet, a wise old cat keeping an eye on us from its perch on the mantle.
+sausage rolls, madeira cake and thin slices of buttered toast eaten in front of a cozy fire, a big furry dog of “dubious lineage” draped across my feet, a wise old cat keeping an eye on us from its perch on the mantel.
 I shopped for Jersey Dresses, and dinner dresses, fur hats, practical felt hats, rain coats, headscarves and Sensible Shoes.

 The thing about Betty Neels—and all true Betty Fans can confirm this—is that you can read any one of her books a dozen times over the years and still feel like you’re reading it for the first time.
 Betty is that one true friend who is always there for you and will never let you down.
 There’s a reason why the 135 romance novels she penned for Mills & Boon have been published and re-released and have never gone out of circulation since her first novel, Sister Peters in Amsterdam, was introduced in 1969.

 Here are the covers over the years for just one of her books (Tabitha in Moonlight, one of my Top 5 Favorite Betty Neels) from its original release (1972) to its current release.
 And these are just the English versions!
+(I wonder how much the cover with the typo is worth?)

 Betty was 60 years old when her first book was published.
 She was 91 when she passed away in 2001.
 Her last story, An Independent Woman, was released that same year.